 But, more importantly, consumers trust businesses with an abundance of high-quality and recent reviews.

 Take a look at some of these statistics:

 - Written reviews make a higher impression on 73 percent of shoppers than just star rating

-- Forty-six percent of people look for quantity of reviews when judging a local business
+- Forty-nine percent of people look for the quantity of reviews when judging a local business

 As we discussed, customers want transparency, so they'll always consider the opinion of a lengthy, four-star review than a five-star review with no words.

 And, even if you have 30 high-quality reviews in the last year, how will a customer know if your business is still trustworthy if only three of your reviews are from the last three months?